grommet/grommet/src/js/components/Layer/README.md

 **layer.overlay.background**

-The background of the Layer overlay Expects `string`.
+The background of the Layer overlay.
+Expects `string`.

 Defaults to